What is a Plaza Rat?

 There are several stories about how the term "Plaza Rat" first came about.
-Some say it was as derogatory term, invented by the locals as an insult.
-I had always believed it was just a nickname that the Plaza Rats invented for themselves: perhaps on some summer afternoon in Santa Fe, during a hacky-sack session, or at one of their raging parties, one of them might have coined the term...I personally know at least three people who claim to have invented it.
-For all I know, they may all be telling the truth, but the best story that I have heard on the subject came from Doc, a wizened Mountain-Man type Plaza Rat in his sixties.
+Some say it was a derogatory term, invented by the locals as an insult.
+I had always believed it was just a nickname that the Plaza Rats invented for themselves: perhaps on some summer afternoon in Santa Fe, during a hacky-sack session or at one of their raging parties one of them might have coined the term...I personally know at least three people who claim to have invented it.
+For all I know they may all be telling the truth but the best story that I have heard on the subject came from Doc,, may he rest in peace, a wizened Mountain-Man type Plaza Rat who passed away in his sixties.

 "...the best story that I have heard on the subject came from Doc, a wizened Mountain-Man type Plaza Rat in his sixties."